joynal/tiny-node-boilerplate/readme.md

 # Tiny node boilerplate

-Minimal & clean node boiler plate with only eslint support.
+Minimal & clean node boilerplate with only eslint support.
 No funkey stuff.

 ## Features